 Non Religious Funeral Poems

 If you are having a funeral or memorial outside of church, or in a secular venue, or if the person you are memorializing is not religious person or an atheist, then non religious funeral poems can be the perfect way to verbalize your feelings or honor your loved one.
-There are many different poems to choose from, short, long, and everything in between.
+There are many different poems and readings to choose from, short, long, and everything in between.
 Here are a few examples or non religious memorial or funeral poems.

 Remember me when I am gone away,